Common Wild Flowering Plants of Northwestern California

 WHERE TO FIND NATIVE PLANTS

 There are many places to view native flowering plants in the wild.
-Four good locations where many of my photos were taken are Elk Head near Trinidad, Patrick's Point State Park five miles north, Stagecoach Hill Azalea Reserve just north of Big Lagoon, and the Ladybird Johnson Grove near Orick.
+Five good locations where many of my photos were taken are Elk Head near Trinidad, Patrick's Point State Park five miles north, Stagecoach Hill Azalea Reserve just north of Big Lagoon, Orick Beach and the Ladybird Johnson Grove on the Bald Hills Road near Orick.
 The local chapter of the California Native Plant Society lists more sites in northwestern California.

 For many more excellent photographs of native plants, please visit the Calflora website, which covers plants throughout California.